 - While the selection of airlines available to you may be limited, it is a good practice to choose an airline that has implemented enhanced safety procedures such as:

-- Limited physical contact and queuing during the boarding process, including boarding the plane from back to front.
+- Limited physical contact and queuing during the boarding process.

 - Increased cleaning procedures with a specific focus on high-frequency touch points such as door handles, toilets, overhead lockers, etc.